onwardfave/ecommerce-app/README.md

 ### Concurrency Control

 Optimistic locking is implemented in the Product Service to manage concurrent updates to product information safely.
+Each product entry, for instance, maintains a version number that gets updated every time a change is made, to prevent multiple users from modifying the same product at the same time.

 ### Clustering and High Availability